-- If your desired accommodation is within the scope of your Accommodation Letter (e.g. your letter includes "extensions of up to 7 days" and you need 3 days): - 1.
-Complete the Request for Missed Term Work Accommodations Form. - 2.
-Email the form AND your Accommodation Letter to the course email specifying how many days extension you are requesting. - If your desired accommodation is outside the scope of your Accommodation Letter (e.g. your letter includes "extensions of up to 7 days" but you need more time than that): - 1.
-Contact your AccessAbility consultant and have them email the course email detailing the accommodations required.
+Disability-related reasons for students registered with AccessAbility Services For missed TERM TESTS: Contact your AccessAbility consultant and have them write to the course email detailing the accommodations needed.
+For missed ASSIGNMENTS: If your desired accommodation is within the scope of your Accommodation Letter (e.g. your letter includes "extensions of up to 7 days" and you need 3 days), send your Accommodation Letter to the course email and specify how many days extension you are requesting.
+If your desired accommodation is outside the scope of your Accommodation Letter (e.g. your letter includes "extensions of up to 7 days" but you need more time than that), contact your AccessAbility consultant and have them write to the course email detailing the accommodations needed.
+PREFERABLY IN ADVANCE of the missed work, or as soon as possible Academic Conflict (e.g. two midterms at the same time) Screenshot from Quercus demonstrating the conflict.
+10 business days IN ADVANCE of the missed Religious Conflict None required work